Category: Amazonrds

 From Any Database

-In order to import data from any other database to Amazon RDS – MariaDB, we have to use the amazon Data Migration Service also called Amazon DMS.
+In order to import data from any other database to Amazon RDS – MySQL, we have to use the amazon Data Migration Service also called Amazon DMS.
 It uses Schema conversion tool to translate the existing data base to a the MYSQL platform.
 The below diagram explains the overall process.
 Also it works on the similar principle of replication as described in the previous section.

 amazon_dms.jpg

-Exporting Data from MariaDB
+Exporting Data from MySQL

 Exporting of data from Amazon RDS Mysql DB is a straight forwards process where it works on the same replication principle we have seen above.
 Below are the steps to carry out the export process.

-• Designate the MariaDB DB instance to be the replication source.
+• Designate the MySQL DB instance to be the replication source.

 • Use mysqldump to transfer the database from the Amazon RDS instance to the instance external to Amazon RDS.